End to end complete rebuilding of Nestlé's global training and learning homepage.

-Tracking our SuccessFactors system for usability flaws is another task to be accomplished as part of the project.
-These issues are identified in a wide variety of ways, such as user feedback, personal discovery, and testing.
+Tracking our SuccessFactors system for usability issues is another task I was responsible for on this project.
+These issues are identified in a wide variety of ways, such as user feedback, personal discovery, and usability testing.

-Usability Testing has featured heavily in this project.
+Usability Testing has also featured heavily in this project.
 Usability testing was generally organised on a stream by stream basis.
 Where possible I strove to arrange for usability testing to be performed both by myself in Europe and by others in varied parts of the world.
-This served both to get feedback from beyond Switzerland and for me to train other people in the organisation how to perform usability testing.
+This served both to gather feedback from beyond Switzerland and for me to train other people in the organisation on user experience and how to perform usability testing.

 A major innovation in this project has been the development of customer experience testing; focus groups ran jointly with representatives of the process and change management.
-This helped in exposing the business-side of the project directly to user feedback and attempt to look at the whole solution holistically, taking into account the system, process, and communications.
+This helped in exposing the business-side of the project directly to user feedback, and allowed us to look at the whole solution holistically, taking into account the system, process, and communications.